-On our last trip though, the rest of my family went on the Sunset Whale Watch Tour.
+On one of our subsequent trips though, the rest of my family went on the Sunset Whale Watch Tour.
 And though the weather was not fantastic, they saw several Humpback whales.

 The rest of your day is really up to you.
 If you do a Sunset Whale Watch, you will have lots of time in the morning.
-We went sea kayaking that morning.
+We went sea kayaking around Bar Harbor that morning.

 If you do a morning whale watch, you may want to head back to your accommodation and shower, relax, and/or nap.

 Depending on the time you got in the day before, you could spend your day exploring more of the town.
-There are a couple of additional things you can do around Bar Harbor itself.
+There are a couple of additional things to do in Bar Harbor itself.

 1. Bar Island

 The first is going over to Bar Island.
 This is the small island directly to the north of Bar Harbor.
 And, at low tide, you can walk across the sandbar that appears.

 You’ll need to check the tide schedule first (as the sandbar is only there around low tide), but this was a lot of fun on our first trip to Bar Harbor.
 If you follow the trail all the way up to the top of the island, you’ll find a viewpoint looking back towards the town.

 2. Shore Path

 The second is walking the Shore Path in town.
 You can start at either end (one is at Wayman Lane, the other Agamont Park).
 This path will give you a great views of the coast and the islands in the bay.